willchenyh/willchenyh.github.io/house_price_prediction/hp_baseline.md

 - Step 4: Explore Linear Models
 - Step 5: Explore Tree Based Models
 - Step 6: Stacked Models

+### Step 1: Understand Data
+The data information is given by the competition.
+The dataset has 2919 entries of vairous information of houses and their respective sale prices.
+The dataset is split into a training set of 1460 entries and a test set of 1459 entries.
+Each sample has 79 features, including diverse information, such as total square footage, number of bedrooms, and quality of materials.

+### Step 2: Create Baseline Score
+First, I want to generate a baseline score using a basic model and mininum feature engineering.
+Future improvements can then be made based on the score.

 ### Markdown (Example)